vinay0410/tectonic-action/README.md

 # Latex Action

-This action compiles latex files using [Tectonic](https://tectonic-typesetting.github.io/en-US/), which automatically downloads necessary dependencies, and compiles to pdf.
+This action compiles latex/xelatex files using [Tectonic](https://tectonic-typesetting.github.io/en-US/), which automatically downloads necessary dependencies, and compiles to pdf.

 ## Inputs